qwaneu/qwaneu.github.io/_posts/2022-08-30-flow-distribution.md

 understand, harder to change.

 Furthermore, there are even more defects than the team initially thinks there are.
-In our agile fluency workshops, we always ask about the testing process before things are delivered to production.
+In our <a href="https://www.agilefluency.org/diagnostic.php">Agile Fluency®</a> workshops, we always ask about the testing process before things are delivered to production.
 Often, there is late testing or a separate testing group that tests bigger batches at the end of development.